fluTN/influenza-wikipedia-dataset/README.md

    * `pageviews`: contains only the data from the pageviews (they are available only from May 2015);
    * `pagecounts`: contains only the data from the pagecounts (it was the first method used to analyze traffic on Wikipedia's pages).
 The data here ranges from the 2007 to the 2016.
+   * `cyclerank/pagerank`: they contains the complete dataset, but the data refer to a set of specific pages selected by using the CycleRank or the PageRank algorithm.
+   * `cyclerank_pageviews/pagerank_pageviews`: contains only the data from the pageviews (they are available only from May 2015), but the data refer to a set of specific pages selected by using the CycleRank or the PageRank algorithm.

 The only difference is the `USA` directory in which the incidence data are provided in one unique file called `2007_2013.csv`.
 Moreover, for the USA, only the pagecounts data were extracted.